When To Update Your Estate Planning Documents

 If you planned your estate while your children were minors, and they come of age, it’s time to update your estate plan.
 The laws about heirs and beneficiaries change when someone becomes an adult.

-3. Get married, divorced, or separated
+3. Update your estate plan if you get married, divorced, or separated

 Consult a lawyer before the change, if possible